CodeMarcin/vue_ts_emonitoring_admin/README.md

 Password: test123

 ### WARNING
-o send an email, the SMTP server must be set correctly by entering  - Ustawienia -> Ustawienia strony
+To send an email, the SMTP server must be set correctly by entering  - Ustawienia -> Ustawienia strony